COVID-19 pandemic in Canada: Rapid antigen testing

 Tests for antigens, proteins that are part of the virus's surface, were first approved by Health Canada on October 6, when it approved and ordered 20.5 million units of one manufactured by Abbott Laboratories as a point-of-care test.
 They can produce results faster than PCR tests (around 20 minutes) but are generally less accurate than PCR tests.
 Abbott states that they are designed for preliminary results and not intended "as the sole basis for treatment or other management decisions."
 Deputy Chief Public Health Officer Howard Njoo stated these tests could be deployed in workplaces and communal living environments.

 Canadian-made rapid antigen tests

 Sona Nanotech of Halifax was developing point-of-care COVID-19 antigen test kits that provide results in 5–15 minutes with an anticipating cost to be less than $50.
 If successful, the project will yield 20,000 test kits available per week, with the potential to scale up to 1 million test kits per week.

 Statistics

+As of 15 April 2023, total COVID-19 death statistics by Canadian province were: Ontario: 15,786; Quebec: 18,164; British Columbia: 5,007; Alberta: 5,584; Manitoba: 2,319; Saskatchewan: 1,880; Nova Scotia: 773; New Brunswick: 762; Newfoundland and Labrador: 316; Prince Edward Island: 90; Northwest Territories: 22; Yukon: 31; and Nunavut: 7.
+In Canada, the total number of COVID-19 deaths as of this date was approximately 51,921.